Chiharu-Hagihara/Chiharu-Hagihara/readme.md

 Please call me MEC.__

 I am Beginner Engineer, from Japan.
 I make a variety of software.

+I'm currently doing ADMIN with MECS, ADMIN with AzisabaNetWork and Helper with Man10Server.

+I love listening to music.
+Lately I've been listening to Avicii, SEKAI NO OWARI, Kenshi Yonezu, Justin Bieber and Yuzu.

 __Can Languages__
 Fluent in: